Jerrold H. Weinberg, MD

 -Gk.
 Age 65

 “Any woman approaching Menopause cannot help but be aware of what she is about to lose, how her life will be impacted in countless negative ways, and that she is powerless to prevent any of it from happening.
 As all those things came to fruition for me, Dr. Weinberg was recommended to me by a friend.
 When I met with him, I was struck by his thorough understanding of what was happening and his assurance that I would feel better and get my life back.
-The bio-identical hormones he prescribed did exactly that and as my symptoms disappeared and I started to feel like my pre-menopausal self, I wanted to tell every woman Menopause can be just a word and not a way of life."
+The bio-identical hormones he prescribed did exactly that, and as my symptoms disappeared and I started to feel like my pre-menopausal self, I wanted to tell every woman that Menopause can be just a word and not a way of life."

 -AD.
 Age 59